JasKainth/TidyTuesday/README.md

 ## Wine Ratings Dataset

-This data comes from Kaggle (https://www.kaggle.com/zynicide/wine-reviews).
+This data comes from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews).

 For this data, we explore wine ratings and attempt to discover what factors might play role in the wine's rating.
 We use a text regression to determine the effect of each word in the description of the wine.